wwylele/mhrice/README.md

 # ![](src/extract/static/favicon.png) mhrice

-# :construction: This project is currently under transition for PC version :construction:

-And things don't work.
-If you want the old version that works for the old switch version, please refer to the release tag.
+:warning: This project mainly targets the PC version.
+It might or might not work for the Switch version

 ## What?